NANDINISHARMA30/Blog-Generation-LLM-application/README.md

-# 🧠 Blog Generation using LLaMA 2 – End-to-End LLM Project
+#  Blog Generation using LLaMA 2

 This is an interactive LLM-based blog generation application built with **Meta’s LLaMA 2**, **LangChain**, and **Streamlit**.
 The app allows users to input a topic, choose the desired writing style, and receive a high-quality blog article generated using LLaMA 2.